Android Application Integration¶

 implementation 'com.google.code.gson:gson:2.8.+'

-//Optional, required if automatic network request collection and automatic trace enabling are needed, minimum compatible version 3.12.+
+//Optional, required if automatic network request collection and automatic trace opening are needed, minimum compatible version 3.12.+

 implementation 'com.squareup.okhttp3:okhttp:4.+'